JiyanBlack/Machine_Learning_Coursera_Note/Week3.md

  * set a function return [J,gradient], J calculates the cost value, gradient calcultes the partial derivitives
  * Set initial thetas
  [optTheta, functionVal, exitFlag] = fminunc(@costFunction,initialTheta,options)

+# Multiclass classification
+* Email foldering: work, friends, family, hobby...
+* Weather: sunny, cloudy, rain, snow
+* Y can be a small number of descret values
+* Generate new binary trainning sets from the current multiclass sets.
+* If there are 3 classes, three h(x) is generated, each of them is trained to learning a single data class.
+* Finish training, on a new input x, pick a h(x) that maximize h(x)